noirello/bonsai/docs/advanced.rst

 during the iteration.
 This behaviour can be changed by setting the :attr:`LDAPClient.auto_page_acquire` to `False` and using the :meth:`ldapsearchiter.acquire_next_page` method which explicitly initiates a new search request to get the next page.

-Paged search result cannot be used with virtual list view.

 .. note::
     The OID of paged search control is: 1.2.840.113556.1.4.319.